cloudmesh/classes/docs/source/assignments.rst

 	  if needed.

-	  Details will be released once all students have signed up with to piazza and fille dout the survey.
+	  Details will be released once all students have signed up with to piazza and filled out the survey.

 ----------------------------------------------------------------------